webgriffe/SyliusAkeneoPlugin/README.md

     webgriffe_sylius_akeneo.api_client.secret: demo_secret
 ```

+Pay attention that among these parameters there are some sensitive configuration that you probably don't want to commit in your VCS.
+There are different solutions to this problem, like env configurations and secrets.
+Refer to [Symfony best practices doc](https://symfony.com/doc/current/best_practices.html#configuration) for more info.

 Then you'll probably need to configure other services like **value handlers** that we'll cover later in this document.

 ## Main concepts